- Sort by:

 In 1820 Hicks visited his cousin Elias Hicks, a principal figure in the theological rift that split the Quakers in 1827.
 Edward joined his cousin's Hicksite movement and remained a passionate defender of its tenets.
 Several of his paintings reveal how profoundly this controversy affected the artist's life.
 Elias Hicks appears in all of the canvases, and two of them include a verbal allusion to Hicksite doctrine.

 Hicks' religious concerns, however strong in the 1830s, did not totally eclipse his artistic life.
 While he continued to paint variations on the Quaker theme of peace and brotherly love throughout his life, as exemplified by his more than sixty versions of the Peaceable Kingdom, he also apparently offered artistic instruction.
 Hicks reportedly taught his younger cousin Thomas Hicks, and the Bucks County Intelligencer in 1864 reported that, as a youth, the academic painter Martin Johnson Heade was "placed under the instruction of Edward Hicks...to be taught the art of painting."

 The paintings from the 1840s, the last decade of Hicks' life, are considered his best and include the National Gallery's The Grave of William Penn (1980.62.12), The Cornell Farm (1964.23.4) and later Peaceable Kingdoms.
-Edward Hicks died August 23, 1849.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+Edward Hicks died 23 August 1849.
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]